Hypersurfaces with nonnegative scalar curvature: Introduction

 Among various notions of the intrinsic curvature, the sectional curvature is the strongest (pointwise) curvature condition, while the scalar curvature is the weakest.
 In this paper, we consider the condition only on the scalar curvature without imposing any condition on the sectional curvature.
 We would like to know what kind of convexity can be implied by the nonnegative scalar curvature.

-Our another motivation comes from the study of the $k$-th mean curvature.
-For an $n$-dimensional hypersurface, its $k$-th mean curvature ($1 \le k \le n$), denoted by $\sigma_k$, is defined to be the $k$-th symmetric polynomial of its principal curvatures.
-It is known that $\sigma_{2k}$ is intrinsically defined, while $\sigma_{2k-1}$ is not, for each $k$ (see~\cite{Reilly}, for example).
+Our another motivation comes from the study of the $k$th mean curvature.
+For an $n$-dimensional hypersurface, its $k$th mean curvature ($1 \le k \le n$), denoted by $\sigma_k$, is defined to be the $k$th symmetric polynomial of its principal curvatures.
+It is known that $\sigma_{2k}$ is intrinsically defined, while $\sigma_{2k-1}$ is not, for each $k$~\cite{Reilly:1973}.
 In particular, $\sigma_1$ is the mean curvature, $2 \sigma_2$ is the scalar curvature, and $\sigma_n$ is the Gauss--Kronecker curvature.

-If a closed smooth hypersurface has positive $k$-th mean curvature, then its $l$-th mean curvature is positive for each $1 \le l \le k$ (see, for example, \cite[Proof of Proposition 3.3]{HS} and \cite{CNSIII}).
+If a closed smooth hypersurface has positive $k$th mean curvature, then its $l$-th mean curvature is positive for each $1 \le l \le k$ (see, for example, \cite[Proof of Proposition 3.3]{HS} and \cite{CNSIII}).
 In particular, when $k=2$, the result follows from the Gauss equation.
-A conjecture proposed by Huisken and Sinestrari~\cite[Proposition 3.3]{HS} asks whether the analogous result holds when one replaces the condition $\sigma_k > 0$ by $\sigma_k \ge 0$.
-However, this conjecture turns out not true, for all $k \ge 3$.
-We construct in Section~\ref{se:example} a family of examples with $\sigma_k \ge 0$ but $\sigma_1 < 0$ somewhere, for $k \ge 3$.
+That is, a closed hypersurface with positive scalar curvature has positive mean curvature (up to an orientation).
+It is natural to ask whether the analogous result holds when one replaces the condition $\sigma_k > 0$ by $\sigma_k \ge 0$.
+Such statement was claimed in \cite[Proposition 3.3]{HS}, while the proof only works for strict inequalities.
+It turns out that this statement is not true for all $k \ge 3$, as we construct in Section~\ref{se:example} a family of examples with $\sigma_k \ge 0$ but $\sigma_1 < 0$ somewhere, for $k \ge 3$.
 These examples are inspired by Chern--Lashof~\cite{CL}.

-In contrast to the counter-examples for all $k\ge 3$, the conjecture holds for $k = 2$.
-More precisely, we have the following result.
-Throughout this article, we assume that hypersurfaces are embedded and orientable. \begin{THM} Let $n\ge 2$ and $M$ a closed embedded $n$-dimensional $C^{n+1}$ hypersurface in $\mathbb{R}^{n+1}$.
-If the scalar curvature of $M$ is nonnegative, then the mean curvature $H$ has a sign, i.e., either $H\ge 0$ or $H\le 0$ everywhere on $M$. \end{THM}
+In contrast to the counter-examples for all $k\ge 3$, we prove that the statement holds for $k = 2$.
+More precisely, we have the following result. \begin{THM} Let $n\ge 2$ and $M$ a closed embedded $n$-dimensional $C^{n+1}$ hypersurface in $\mathbb{R}^{n+1}$.
+If the scalar curvature of $M$ is nonnegative, then its mean curvature $H$ has a sign, i.e., either $H\ge 0$ or $H\le 0$ everywhere on $M$. \end{THM}

-The main analytic difficulty is that several natural geometric differential equations, including the linearized scalar curvature equation and scalar curvature flow, may be fully degenerate at points of vanishing mean curvature and cease to be globally elliptic.
-A new ingredient in the proof of Theorem~\ref{thm:R} is that we consider the level sets of the height function on the hypersurface.
-We derive a geometric inequality which relates the mean curvature and scalar curvature of $M$ to the mean curvature of the level sets (see Theorem \ref{th:HHR}).
-Therefore, the geometry of $M$ has some quantitative influence on the geometry of its level sets.
-This inequality is rather general and holds at each point.
-We then carefully investigate the geometry of the level sets, and establish a key lemma (Lemma~\ref{le:Hsign}).
-This enables us to obtain the following more general result for a complete hypersurface (not necessarily closed), which may have interests of its own.